two Dynamic Concrete Pumping pumps working on a project

 Aggregate in concrete is geological material such as sand, gravel or crushed rock.
 These aggregates mix with cement and water to help create the final product.
 Aggregate is often added to concrete in specific construction projects, such as parking lots, highways, railways, runways and walkways.

 Aggregates must use robust, clean and hard particles without chemicals or coatings that could deteriorate the concrete.
-The characteristics of the aggregate you choose, including its size, weight and moisture content, can affect the performance and character of your final product.
+The characteristics of the aggregate you choose, including its size, gradation, weight and moisture content, can affect the performance and character of your final product.

 An aggregate’s particle sizes influence the concrete’s structure and quality.
 One role of coarse aggregate in concrete is to reduce production costs by reducing the amount of cement you need.
 Cement tends to be more expensive than aggregates and you won’t need as much to create the final product.
 However, choosing the maximum particle size leaves more void space between particles, leaving the concrete weaker and more vulnerable to damage.
 Ideally, you’ll want to select an aggregate with various particle sizes to make the strongest, most durable product.